okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 ---
-title: Customize tokens returned from Okta with a dynamic allow list
+title: Customize tokens returned from Okta with a dynamic allowlist
 excerpt: Define Groups claims for tokens returned from Okta.
 layout: Guides
 ---

 <ApiAmProdWarning />

-This guide explains how to define custom Group claims for tokens that are returned from Okta, by using a dynamic allow list to define user limits with a default or custom Authorization Server.
+This guide explains how to define custom Group claims for tokens that are returned from Okta, by using a dynamic allowlist to define user limits with a default or custom Authorization Server.

 ---

 **Learning outcomes**

-* Customize Okta tokens with a dynamic allow list.
+* Customize Okta tokens with a dynamic allowlist.
-* Use a dynamic allow list with an authorization server.
+* Use a dynamic allowlist with an authorization server.

 **What you need**